Heavyweight Hoodie & Crewneck

 Send what you have — a tech-pack, reference garments, mood images, or just your style list and fabric weight targets.
 We turn it into a production-ready spec and tell you which service model (OEM, ODM, private label, or Drop Pack) fits your stage and budget.

 We grade your oversized, boxy, or relaxed block, source the fabric at your GSM, run any garment wash on that fabric, and sew in your woven necklabel.
-The result is a sealed pre-bulk sample at USD 45 — pattern, GSM, wash shade, and trims — photographed for sign-off so bulk matches the sample, not a guess.
+The result is a sealed pre-bulk sample — pattern, GSM, wash shade, and trims — photographed for sign-off so bulk matches the sample, not a guess.

 We match each graphic to the right method for your fabric and color — discharge or screen on dark heavyweight, puff at the right deposit, embroidery with the correct backing — and source the trims package: woven label, hangtag, drawcord tips, zipper pulls, and patches.